Tales from the road

 The cultural insights on this hike begin before you’ve even broken stride.
 Today Hospital de Benasque is a cosy mountain hotel, but it is also a living example of the shelters which have supported the movement of people along the high mountain passes of the Pyrenees for centuries.
 It has facilitated commerce and helped save countless lives during times of conflict.

-From here we begin a “peaceful hike, whose tranquilitiy is interrupted only by the occasional noise from the region’s marmots.”
+From here we begin a “peaceful hike, whose tranquility is interrupted only by the occasional noise from the region’s marmots.”
 The path leads you along the wide valley, formed over millennia by glacial erosion, to the karst landscapes of the Forat de Aigualluts.
 This unique geological feature was shaped, drip-by-drip, from the melt water of the Aneto Glacier, the largest of its kind remaining in the Pyrenees.
-It sits on the northern shadow of the mountain range’s highest peak.
+It sits in the northern shadow of the mountain range’s highest peak.
 What’s more, you can sink through a crack in the limestone rock to surface again on the French side of the mountain range!

 Suggested trip: High Pyrenees: Hike & Drive Holiday

-Aigues Tortes to Sant Maurici, Catalonia
+Aigues Tortes to Sant Maurici trail, Catalonia

 Distance: 15 km, 650m height gain, 650m height loss